Mandi, Himachal Pradesh

-It serves as the headquarters of Mandi District and Zonal Headquarters of central zone including Districts namely Kullu, Bilaspur, and Hamirpur.
+It serves as the headquarters of Mandi District and Zonal Headquarters of central zone including districts namely Kullu, Bilaspur, and Hamirpur.
 As a tourist place, Mandi is often referred to as "Varanasi of Hills" or "Choti Kashi" or "Kashi of Himachal".
 Also, Mandi is the starting point for a trek of the region, Prashar lake trek.
 From Mandi, trekkers go to Bagi village, which serves as the base village for Prashar lake.
 Indian Institute of Technology (IIT) Mandi is a premier institute located 15 km from Mandi town.

-This one-time capital of the princely state of Mandi is a fast-developing city that still retains much of its original charm and character.
-The city was established in 1527 by Ajbar Sen, as the seat of the Mandi State, a princely state till 1948.
-Foundation of the city was laid on the establishment of Himachal Pradesh in early 1948.
+This one-time capital of the princely state of Mandi is a fast-developing town that still retains much of its original charm and character.
+Mandi was established in 1527 by Ajbar Sen, as the seat of the Mandi State, a princely state till 1948.
+Foundation of the town was laid on the establishment of Himachal Pradesh in early 1948.
 Today, it is widely known for the International Mandi Shivaratri Fair.
-First heritage city of Himachal Pradesh.
-The city also has the remains of old palaces and notable examples of 'colonial' architecture.
-The city had one of the oldest buildings of Himachal Pradesh.
+Mandi is also the first heritage city of Himachal Pradesh.
+It also has the remains of old palaces and notable examples of 'colonial' architecture.
+Mandi had one of the oldest buildings of Himachal Pradesh.

 Origin of name

-The name "mandi" (and the former name "Mandav Nagar") has its roots from Great Sage Rishi 'Mandav' who prayed in this area, and the rocks turned black due to the severity of his penance.
+The name "Mandi" (and the former name "Mandav Nagar") has its roots from Great Sage Rishi 'Mandav' who did Spiritual Sadhana in this area, and the rocks turned black due to the severity of his penance.
 Alternatively, the name may have been derived from the common word mandi which means "market" in Hindi.
 It may possibly be connected with the Sanskrit root mandaptika, meaning "an open hall or shed,".

-While the city's name has always been pronounced "[mŋɖɪ]" in the local language, the anglicized version "Mandav Nagar" was the official name until it was changed to "Mandi".
-This change is now the most widely used name for the city.
+While the town's name has always been pronounced "[mŋɖɪ]" in the local language, the anglicised version "Mandav Nagar" was the official name until it was changed to "Mandi".
+This change is now the most widely used name for the town.
 Mandi is renowned for its 81 ancient old stone Shaivite temples and their enormous range of fine carving.
 Because of this, it is also often called the "Varanasi of the Hills".